Jada and David Parrish

 Use that experience as a reminder: your goal in every interaction should be to spread light and kindness.
 We’re all people, no matter what our title or status.
 And while you should always be kind, don’t let anyone dim your light.

-Toxic Relationship - Jada and David Parrish
+Introducing Limited Series Sessions - Jada and David Parrish

 Other posts you might like!